-More than 500 Eurofighter Typhoon aircraft have been successfully delivered to six countries: Germany, United Kingdom, Italy, Spain, Austria and Saudi Arabia.
+More than 580 Eurofighter Typhoon aircraft have been successfully delivered to the nine customer nations: Germany, United Kingdom, Italy, Spain, Austria, Oman, Saudi Arabia, Kuwait and Qatar.

-With units operating worldwide, the Eurofighter Typhoon fleet completed over 400,000 flying hours with unparalleled operational statistics from Europe to the South Atlantic and the Middle East.
+With units operating worldwide, the Eurofighter Typhoon fleet completed 750,000+ flying hours with unparalleled operational statistics from Europe to the South Atlantic and the Middle East.

 Royal Air Force, United Kingdom